Silicon carbide: Natural occurrence

-Naturally occurring moissanite is found in only minute quantities in certain types of meteorite, corundum deposits, and kimberlite.
-Virtually all the silicon carbide sold in the world, including moissanite jewels, is synthetic.
+Naturally occurring moissanite is found in only minute quantities in certain types of meteorite, corundum deposits and kimberlite.
+Virtually all the silicon carbide sold in the world, including moissanite jewelry, is synthetic.

 Natural moissanite was first found in 1893 as a small component of the Canyon Diablo meteorite in Arizona by Ferdinand Henri Moissan, after whom the material was named in 1905.
 Moissan's discovery of naturally occurring SiC was initially disputed because his sample may have been contaminated by silicon carbide saw blades that were already on the market at that time.

 While rare on Earth, silicon carbide is remarkably common in space.
-It is a common form of stardust found around carbon-rich stars, and examples of this stardust have been found in pristine condition in primitive (unaltered) meteorites.
+It is a common form of star dust found around carbon-rich stars, and examples of this star dust have been found in pristine condition in primitive (unaltered) meteorites.
 The silicon carbide found in space and meteorites is almost exclusively the beta-polymorph.
 Analysis of SiC grains found in the Murchison meteorite, a carbonaceous chondrite meteorite, has revealed anomalous isotopic ratios of carbon and silicon, indicating that these grains originated outside the Solar System.